ReviewsPeripheralsLogitech G Pro Wireless Review: Vintage But Vigorous

 Key Takeaways

-• The Logitech G Pro Wireless is an excellent gaming mouse with features that will appeal to both serious gamers and those just starting out.
-Lightspeed technology, designed by Logitech, is used to maintain a constant and lag-free connection.
-Moreover, the HERO 25K sensor is very responsive and precise, allowing for enhanced tracking and movement accuracy on a variety of playing surfaces.
-The G Pro Wireless is also ambidextrous and easy on the hands, making it a great choice for both left- and right-handed users.
+• The Logitech G Pro Wireless is an excellent gaming mouse with features that appeal to serious gamers and those just starting.
+Lightspeed technology, designed by Logitech, maintains a constant and lag-free connection.
+Moreover, the HERO 25K sensor is responsive and precise, enhancing tracking and movement accuracy on various playing surfaces.
+The G Pro Wireless is also ambidextrous and easy on the hands, making it an excellent choice for left- and right-handed users.

 • You should get the Logitech G Pro Wireless if you are looking for a wireless gaming mouse that is on par with the performance of a wired mouse, has a minimalist aesthetic, a slight competitive edge in your favor, and customizable RGB lighting.

-• You should not get the Logitech G Pro Wireless if you want a mouse for your MOBA titles as it does not have any extra buttons to accommodate you, does not provide the best price-to-performance ratio, and since the DPI button is located on the bottom, you cannot change DPI presets on the fly.
+• You should not get the Logitech G Pro Wireless if you want a mouse for your MOBA titles, as it does not have any extra buttons to accommodate you and does not provide the best price-to-performance ratio.
+Since the DPI button is on the bottom, you cannot change DPI presets on the fly.

 Specifications